Pablosan94/BotForge/README.md

 npm run seed
 ```

+### API Endpoints

+More information about the available endpoints can be found here in the [API documentation](https://documenter.getpostman.com/view/3864986/2sA2xnyA6Y).

 ## BotForge Frontend

 This project uses Vite as the build tool and React as the frontend library.